Seeker002/Stepper_Simulink/README.md

 # Stepper_Simulink
-Spped and direction control of Industrial Grade Stepper Drivers (R60, Dm5566 etc) in Simulink
+Speed and direction control of Industrial Grade Stepper Drivers (R60, Dm5566 etc) in Simulink To run, select your arduino board type, hit Build, Deploy & Start in Simulink